Staff

 In 2015 David became the Executive Director of the Pennsylvania Peer Support Coalition where he completed a number of projects that help enhance Peer Services in Pennsylvania.
 In partnership with the Office of Mental Health and Substance Abuse Services (OMHSAS) and Temple University, David was the lead individual charged with the creation of a three-day Certified Peer Specialists in Crisis Services Training, which went “live” in 2015.
 He has continued facilitating the crisis training with other individuals he trained in the curriculum ever since.
 In 2017, in coordination with OMHSAS and the Pennsylvania Certification Board (PCB), David helped lead the workgroup that created the framework for a new formal credentialing process for Pennsylvania CPSs.
 David is excited to continue to lead the PaPSC as it expands its scope to represent the interests of all peer professionals in Pennsylvania

-David has a nine-year old son, Sam; and currently lives in Elizabethtown, PA with his husband, Ken, and two dogs, Frasier (22-year-old Jack Russell Terrier) and Fritz (4-year-old dachshund).
+David has a 12-year old son, Sam; and currently lives in Strasburg, PA with his husband, Ken, and two dogs, Fritz (7-year-old dachshund) and Eli (2-year-old mixed breed).

 Keith works for the Pennsylvania Peer Support Coalition (PaPSC) as our Grant and Project Coordinator.
 Prior to taking on this role at PaPSC, Keith worked for the Alternative Community Resource Program where he served as Director/MHP of Peer & Recovery Support Services.
 He has worked as a Peer Based Professional in Pennsylvania for nine years.
 In addition, Keith has enhanced certifications in Forensic Peer Support through PMHCA and Drexel University, CPS in Crisis Services, as well as Older Adult Peer Support and holds CRS and CPS Supervisor credentials.
 His unique life experience is what led him to pursue a career in this field, and since beginning this work, he has truly found his passion for helping others in peer-to-peer settings.
 Through his diligent work ethic, and application of peer-based principles in his own life, he went on to complete his bachelor’s degree at the University of Wisconsin-Stout where he was awarded ‘Student of the Year’ in the Human Development and Family Studies program in 2018 and is currently pursuing his Masters of Public Administration with a focus on non-profit management at Villanova University.
 Additionally, he was responsible for conducting weekly Seminar I WRAP® groups within the Transitional Housing Unit (THU) at SCI Laurel Highlands where he introduced justice involved males, who were within one year of release, to WRAP® and what it has done for him personally, as well as the potential that it holds in their lives.
 While at PaPSC, Keith has led the charge in developing an Ethics training to help Peer Based Professionals better understand their Codes of Ethics through the Pennsylvania Certification Board, an LGBTQ+ training designed specifically for Peer Based Professionals, and, in coordination with his teammates and partners, was responsible for writing and obtaining the $1 million “Building a Peer Support Workforce in PA” grant through the Appalachian Regional Commission.
 Keith strives to continue to empower the individuals he works with and support them in their life goals through the embodiment of peer-based principles, both through the projects he’s played a part in developing, and in every area of his own personal recovery journey.